Elysia-Jewel/FlutterLab/README.md

 # Welcome!

 FluterLab is a testament to my journey in mastering Flutter.
-My first step is to try to follow through tutorials to grasp the fundamental structure of app dev using Flutter.
-In the future, I plan to develop some simple projects to showcase the skills I learned.
-Remember to follow for more!
+My first step is to follow through tutorials to grasp the fundamental structure of app dev using Flutter.
+In the future, I plan to develop some simple projects to showcase the skills that I have learned.

 ## Tutorials